Performance Workshop: Create Your Own Play

-Current Berkeley Rep season subscribers receive a 10% discount off fall classes!*
+Current Berkeley Rep season subscribers receive a 10% discount off winter classes!*

 School of Theatre Night: a special perk for currently registered students (or parents of registered students), this event is an opportunity to see the productions at Berkeley Rep for half-price.
 More details available upon class registration.

-* Discounts may not be applied to certain classes (as indicated), private voice, or coaching.
+* Discounts may not be applied to certain classes (as indicated), Summer Theatre Intensive, Filmmaking and Acting Intensive, Theatre Design and Production Lab, private voice, or coaching.